chris-tng/blog/_posts/2020-04-06-paper-summary-simclr.md

 This nonlinear transformation boosts accuracy by at least 10%.

 3. Contrastive learning framework employs `normalized temperature-scaled cross entropy loss`.
 This loss has similar structure to `npair loss` which has been shown to be a powerful loss in contrastive learning.
 In the paper, experiments indicate that it boosts performance by +10% accuracy compared to simple margin loss.

+Overall, SimCLR is a good paper.
+In addition to a strong empirical result, it's interesting to see ideas from different subfields of ML incorporated in this paper, from self-supervised to contrastive learning and semi-supervised learning.